dead-claudia/clean-assert/api.md

 assert.notHasKeysAllMatch(object, {key: value, ...})
 ```

-Assert an array is missing at least one of a list of values
+Assert an object is missing at least one of a list of key/value pairs

 ### Missing all key-value pairs